TOTAL FREE HEALTH AND SAFETY DOCUMENTS DOWNLOADING SOURCE

 3. Possibility to eliminate the need for manual handling.

 4. A maximum of 25 kg will be allowed to be carried by one person.
-This is only related to moving of rope access equipment
+This is only related to moving rope access equipment

 5. Manual handling procedure to be developed and communicated to all personnel involved in this task.